CMU-TBD/SocNavBench/surreal/README.md

-## Generate Human Walking Meshes From SURREAL
+## Generate human walking meshes from SURREAL

 The SocNavBench 3D renderer uses photorealistic textured meshes from the [SURREAL](https://www.di.ens.fr/willow/research/surreal/) dataset.
 Please follow the following setup instructions; #1 and #2 are modified from the [SURREAL GitHub page](https://github.com/gulvarol/surreal).